speechbrain/speechbrain/docs/source/contributing.md

 - Automatically fix trailing whitespace, end of file, sort requirements.txt
 - Check that no large (>512kb) files are added by accident
 - Automatically run flake8
 - NOTE: If the hooks fix something (e.g. trailing whitespace or reformat with black), these changes are not automatically added and committed.
-You’ll have to add the fixed files again, and run the commit again.
+You’ll have to add the fixed files again and run the commit again.
 I guess this is a safeguard: don’t blindly accept changes from git hooks.
 - NOTE2: The hooks are only run on the files you git added to the commit.
 This is in contrast to the CI pipeline, which always tests everything.

 ### the git pre-push hooks